DragonOfShuu/ducklingscript-docs/docs/guides/command-line-interface.md

 ```

 ## Global Config File
 When using the CLI, our ducks will automatically create or modify a global config file.
-The keys inside of this global config should be identical to the ones you can find inside of the projects `config.yaml` file.
+The keys inside of this global config should be identical to the ones you can find inside of the project's `config.yaml` file.
 This global config lets you define the desired behavior any time you compile a script file that doesn't already belong to a project (if it does belong to a project the project `config.yaml` will be used instead).